Download This Bill in Microsoft Word format

 SECTION 1.
 Article 1, Chapter 63, Title 59 of the 1976 Code is amended by adding:

 "Section 59-63-85.
-(A) Beginning in the 2018-2019 School year, each public school and charter school shall post at least five signs that provide telephone numbers and related information for reporting incidents of child abuse, neglect, and exploitation.
-A school must display the sign conspicuously in at least one high-traffic common area that is readily accessible to and widely used by students.
+(A) Beginning in the 2018-2019 School Year, each public school and charter school shall post at least five signs that provide telephone numbers and related information for reporting incidents of child abuse, neglect, and exploitation.
+A school must display the sign conspicuously in at least one high-traffic common area that is readily accessible to and widely used by students; however, virtual schools shall post the information required by this section virtually in appropriate places in the school's learning management system.

 (B) A sign required in subsection (A) must:

-(2) include a telephone number that may be used to report incidents of child abuse, neglect, and exploitation to the Department of Social Services' office in the county in which the school is located;
+(3) include a telephone number that may be used to report incidents of child abuse, neglect, and exploitation to the Department of Social Services

-(5) measure at least eight and one half inches by eleven inches; and
+(6) measure at least eight and one-half inches by eleven inches; and

 SECTION 2.
 Section 63-7-910(A) of the 1976 Code is amended to read: